Man gets 20 years in jail for raping junior student

 Sarabjeet and the three others had taken the minor student, who stayed in the school hostel, to the bushes and gangraped her in August 2018.

-Sarabjeet has been found guilty under section 6 of POCSO Act, prosecution lawyer GD Raturi said.
+Sarabjeet has been found guilty under section 6 of POCSO Act, prosecution lawyer G D Raturi said.

 The case had come to light after the girl became pregnant.